BASS_Mixer_StreamAddChannel

 Remarks

 Internally, a mixer will use the BASS_ChannelGetData function to get data from its source channels.
 That means that the source channels must be decoding channels (not using a RECORDPROC in the case of a recording channel).
 Plugging a channel into more than one mixer at a time is not possible because the mixers would be taking data away from each other.
 An advantage of this is that there is no need for a mixer's handle to be provided with the channel functions.
-It is actually possible to plug a channel into multiple mixers via the use of splitter streams.
+It is actually possible to plug a channel into multiple mixers by using splitter streams.

 Platform-specific